bi-labor/es-mssql/docs/mssql/exercise4.md

 !!! example "SUBMISSION"
     Include a screenshot of the report as `ex4.png`.

-    Please make sure that the screenshot is taken such that relevant parts of the report are all visible (title, table, and diagram too).
+    Please make sure to create the screenshot such that relevant parts of the report are all visible (title, table, and diagram too).
 See the sample at the beginning of the exercise.